Best Time to Visit China

 China is a vast country with wide-ranging climatic conditions, so a decision about the best time to visit should be based on the regions you plan to visit and the kind of weather you enjoy.

-Normally, the most comfortable season of the year is early autumn (September to early October).
+Normally, the most comfortable season of the year is autumn (September to October).
 During that period, temperatures are reasonable throughout China (about 50-72F) with a limited amount of rain.
 September for example is the only month in the year when the ancient and valuable paintings of the Beijing Palace Museum are displayed due to proper climate conditions (low humidity and proper temperature).

 Spring can also be delightful with the average temperatures roughly the same as in autumn (about 50-72F).
 The best way to deal with weather unpredictability is to wear layered clothing that will make you comfortable in both chilly and warm weather.